jafar-b/jafar-b/README.md

 - 🌱 I’m currently learning machine learning.
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 🛠  Have intermediate knowledge of Web Security and Ethical Hacking.
-- 🎓 Currently pursuing bachelors degree in IT from Finolex Academy of Management and Technology, Ratnagiri.
+- 🎓 Have completed my Diploma in Computer Engineering from Government Polytechnic Ratnagiri.